Bangladesh

 Political situation

-After seceding from Pakistan in 1971, Bangladesh has been a parliamentary democracy since 1991.
-Although fundamental rights such as freedom of speech, freedom of the press and freedom of assembly are guaranteed on paper in the constitution, they are increasingly restricted.
-According to the German Foreign Office, more than 2,000 people are believed to have been killed in political violence in Bangladesh in 2009, including bloggers, journalists, homosexuals and avowed atheists.
-Corruption is an everyday occurence.
-Since 2017 the country is facing a wave of refugees, as houndreds of thousands members of the Rohingya minority have fled from the neighbouring country Myanmar to Bangladesh.
+Since its separation from Pakistan in 1971, Bangladesh has been a parliamentary democracy since 1991.
+Although fundamental rights such as freedom of expression, freedom of the press, and freedom of assembly are enshrined in the constitution on paper, they are nevertheless being increasingly restricted.
+According to the German Foreign Office, more than 2,000 people are believed to have been killed in Bangladesh in 2009 in acts of political violence, including bloggers, journalists, homosexuals, and avowed atheists.
+Corruption is rampant.

 Waiting patients in the General Hospital and Special Clinic of Prof. Dr. Moazzem Hossain.
 Cap Anamour is supporting hospitals in Bangladesh with equipment and medicine for many years now.